SeonerVorteX/SeonerVorteX/README.md

     <img src="https://komarev.com/ghpvc/?username=SeonerVorteX&color=blue"/>
 </div>

-I am an 18-year-old developer who is passionate about coding and developing new projects.
+I am a 19-year-old developer who is passionate about coding and developing new projects.
 I started learning JavaScript for software development 4 years ago, and I'm currently focusing on enhancing my skills as a full-stack developer.
 I usually code and develop new projects (websites, bots, libraries, etc.).
 I have